Holbiwan/My_Own_Tests_Shell_python_HTML_CSS_SQL_MySQL_C/README.md

-* Varied personal  code examples to practice coding
+* Varied own  examples of codes to training